clojure-lsp/clojure-lsp/README.md

 ### GraalVM

-Every release the native binaries (Windows, Linux and MacOS) are compiled with __GraalVM__ and uploaded.
+Every release, the native binaries (Windows, Linux and MacOS) are compiled with __GraalVM__ and uploaded to Github releases page.

 To build a native image with GraalVM:

-- Install the GraalVM 21.0.0 for Java 11 and set the `GRAALVM_HOME` to the installation dir
+- Install the GraalVM 21.0.0 for Java 11 and set the `GRAALVM_HOME` to the installation dir.
-- Install `native-image` with `$GRAALVM_HOME/bin/gu install native-image`
+- Install `native-image` with `$GRAALVM_HOME/bin/gu install native-image`.
 - Run from `clojure-lsp` project root `./graalvm/native-unix-compile.sh` or `./graalvm/native-windows-compile.bat`.

 The build may take some minutes and the result will be a `./clojure-lsp` native binary.